Hastws/practice_left/README.md

-# practice_right
+# practice_left
-practice your right hand for SC2.
+practice your left hand for SC2.